 1. Make online learning fun

-Children are creatures of habit, and because of this one simple fact, online learning can take some getting used to.
-Encourage your child by allowing them to explore what is considered a foreign concept to them.
-Make their online learning fun by getting involved in completing assigned tasks and reward them with treats for completed assignments.
+Children are creatures of habit, and so online learning can take some getting used to.
+Allow your child to explore what is considered a foreign concept to them.
+Gettin them involved in completing assigned tasks and rewarding with them with treats will make their online learning fun.

 2. Creativity is key